higherordinal/FlavorConnect/README-IMAGE-PROCESSING.md

 2. Check if the container has sufficient disk space
 3. Verify that the user running the web server has permission to execute ImageMagick commands

-For Bluehost-specific issues:
+For production-specific issues:

-1. Check if your hosting plan supports ImageMagick
+1. Check if your hosting provider supports ImageMagick
-2. Contact Bluehost support if you need assistance enabling ImageMagick
+2. Verify that the ImageMagick binary is located at the expected path
+3. Check file permissions and ownership for upload directories
-3. Verify that your .htaccess file doesn't restrict access to the required commands
+4. Ensure your .htaccess file doesn't restrict access to the required commands